openvinotoolkit/openvino/docs/ops/movement/ExtractImagePatches_3.md

 **Detailed description**:

-The *ExtractImagePatches* operation is similar to the TensorFlow* operation [ExtractImagePatches](https://www.tensorflow.org/api_docs/python/tf/image/extract_patches).

-This op extracts patches of shape `sizes` which are `strides` apart in the input image.
+The *ExtractImagePatches* operation extracts patches of shape `sizes` which are `strides` apart in the input image.
 The output elements are taken from the input at intervals given by the `rate` argument, as in dilated convolutions.

 The result is a 4D tensor containing image patches with size `size[0] * size[1] * depth` vectorized in the "depth" dimension.